 Choosing irrelevant examples | Doesn’t match the job |

-I always focus on honesty.
-I admit what went wrong and explain what I learned.
+I always focus on honesty and admit what went wrong and explain what I learned.
 This shows I have self-awareness and a growth mindset.
 Interviewers want to see that I can own my mistakes and use them to get better.
 I also make sure my story lines up with the company’s values and the job requirements.

 Situation: Last year, I worked as a junior analyst at a finance firm.
 We had a tight deadline for a client report.